aloishockenschlohe/dpm86_power_supply/README.md

 - DPM8624 (see f. e. https://joy-it.net/en/products/JT-DPM8624)

 ## Be aware!

 1. The power supply has to be set to "simple protocol".
 Please check the manual.
-2. Bash-Version: You have to place the file 'basic_functions' in the same directory.
+2. If you are still using the bash version: You have to place the file 'basic_functions' in the same directory.
-3. Check the variable 'tty' to choose the right ttyUSB-device.
+3. Check the variable 'tty' and choose the right ttyUSB-device.
+4. Be sure that there is no potential difference between the power supply and the controlling device.
+Otherwise the signal transmission is damn error-prone, which becomes noticeable e.g. by strange characters in the transmission (or no transmission at all).
+Connect both to the same ground.
 4. This script comes along with no warranty at all.
 You have been warned.
 5. Have fun.